 Across the various Egyptian Kingdoms and Dynasties, Ra was depicted in so many forms and names.
-When Ra was associated to Atum, he took on a human form.
-However, when he was associated to Khepra (Ra-Khepri), the Egyptians depicted him as a scarab beetle.
+When Ra was associated with Atum, he took on a human form.
+However, when he was associated with Khepra (Ra-Khepri), the Egyptians depicted him as a scarab beetle.

 Ra took on the head of a falcon whenever he was merged with Horus, the falcon-headed god.